census-instrumentation/opencensus-python/contrib/opencensus-ext-httplib/README.rst

 OpenCensus httplib Integration
 ============================================================================

-Census can trace HTTP requests made with the httplib library.
+OpenCensus can trace HTTP requests made with the httplib library.

 You can enable requests integration by specifying ``'httplib'`` to ``trace_integrations``.